sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-job-templates.md

   - orange color indicates that the Job Template was changed and that the Job is not in sync.
 - Clicking the orange *Synchronization Status Indicator* will update the Job from its Job Template.

-To remove a Job Template reference from a Job, users can click the trash icon in the right upper corner following the Job Template name.
+To remove a Job Template reference from a Job, users can click the trash icon in the upper-right corner following the Job Template name.
 The operation will leave Job properties untouched and will release the link to the Job Template.

 Jobs that reference Job Templates do not allow major parts of the Job being changed.
 Instead, changes have to be applied to the Job Template.
 This does not apply to the following inputs that can be freely chosen: